AdobeDocs/experience-platform.en/help/query-service/best-practices/derived-attributes.md

 Derived attributes allow you to compute attributes on a regular cadence and optionally publish these derived attributes into Real-time Customer Profile as profile attributes.

 Derived attributes, such as those created with decile data, are necessary for a variety of use cases that analyze profile data.
-Using decile data you can create audiences from segments based on their percentile, or ranking of a given attribute.
+Using decile data you can create audiences from segments based on their percentile or ranking of a given attribute.
 For example, potential use cases might include:

-* Identify the lowest 10% of subscribers based on viewership by channel.
+* Identifying the lowest 10% of subscribers based on viewership by channel.
 This would allow marketers to target a particular audience and sell a new subscriber package.
-* Identify an audience who are in the top 10% of flyers based on their total miles traveled and have "Flyer" status.
+* Identifying an audience who are in the top 10% of flyers based on their total miles traveled and have "Flyer" status.
 This audience could be used to selectively target the sale of a new credit card offer.

 ## Getting started